Phonic-Co/phonic-node/README.md

 #### Create WebSocket tool

-WebSocket tools allow you to handle tool execution on the client side through the WebSocket connection.
-When the assistant calls a WebSocket tool, you'll receive a `tool_call` message and must respond with the result.
+WebSocket tools allow you to handle tool execution through the WebSocket connection.
+When the agent calls a WebSocket tool, you'll receive a `tool_call` message and must respond with a `tool_call_output` message that contains the tool result.

 ```ts
 const createWebSocketToolResult = await phonic.tools.create({